Some tips…

 Feed your juvenile axolotl (3-7″) 2x daily.

-Feed your older axolotl 1x daily, or every other day.
+Feed your older axolotl 1x daily.

 Provide as much food as they can eat during the feeding time, which is typically 5-10 minutes.
+This might mean several worms.

 Now, what do they eat, and why?